-Tips for Foggy Windshields
+Tips for Clearing Foggy Windshields in Winter

 You’re running late.
 Thermos in one hand, fingers digging frantically for keys with the other.
 Maybe, everything will be okay, you tell yourself.
 Maybe all the lights will be green this time.
 You look up at your vehicle and your heart immediately sinks.